Docs

 Conclusion

 To summarize, the main mindset change coming from Java to React is that you can’t update the UI, manually.
-You update the state, and React takes updates the UI.
+You update the state, and React updates the UI.
 While this is a great simplification, it requires giving up some habits that are common in imperative programming as is the case with Java.